 In the modern business world, every day starts with new, sophisticated products on the market.
-Companies (especially in the software industry) release innovative products and services around the clock.
+Companies (especially in the B2B SaaS industry) release innovative products and services with complex functionality around the clock.
 They develop them, promote them, and in the end, sell them.
 But what happens afterward?

 When the customer buys your product or service, you start sharing one common goal - for them to be successful.
 The better results they get by using your products, the better it reflects on your reputation and future sales.
-But the problem is, all these new and exciting products require customers to have the knowledge and skills to use them.
-If they don’t, they won’t be able to recognize their full value.
+But the problem is that all these new and exciting products require your customer base to have the knowledge and skills to use them.
+If they don’t, they won’t be able to recognize their total value.

-So, how do you help them get over the learning curve and get the ROI they were hoping for?
+So, how do you help them overcome the learning curve and get the ROI they hoped for?
 The answer is simple: with a customer education program.

 What is Customer Education?

-Now that we’ve gotten this far, another important thing to understand is what a customer education program is not.
-There are many different ways to educate your customers, but creating one training session or article isn’t considered a customer education program.
-Having FAQs at the bottom of your website or hiring a customer success team is excellent, but those activities alone are not enough.
+Now that we’ve gotten this far, another essential thing to understand is what a customer education program is not.
+There are many ways to educate your customers, but creating one training session, webinar, or article isn’t a customer education program.
+Having FAQs at the bottom of your website, building a knowledge base, and hiring a customer success team or a customer education team is an excellent start, but those activities alone are not enough.

-A customer education program is a business strategy.
-It consists of resources used to improve customer experience, product adoption, engagement, retention, and churn.
+Implementing a customer education strategy is vital for improving many business outcomes, including customer experience, product adoption, enablement, retention, and customer churn.
 Well-designed customer education programs should continuously evolve to solve new pain points and impact measurable business metrics.
-In addition, they should allow each customer to get the product knowledge they need to be successful - based on their skills, job role, or business needs.
+In addition, they should allow each customer to get the in-depth product knowledge they need to be successful at their particular point in the customer journey- based on their skills, job role, or business needs.

-For years, companies avoided educating customers.
+For years, companies have avoided training and educating customers.
 The common assumption behind that decision was that the more knowledge a customer has, the more likely they will search for alternatives.
 Luckily, today we know better.

-There are countless benefits in creating a customer education program, especially reflected in the B2B world.
+There are countless benefits in creating a customer education program, mainly reflected in the B2B SaaS world.
 In today’s hyper-competitive market, customers thrive on information and learning.
-If you fail to fulfill their educational needs, they will search for information elsewhere.
+They will search for information elsewhere if you fail to fulfill their educational needs.
 That may result in switching to a competitor that empowers them and teaches them how to get the most out of their product.

 In the end, educating your customers benefits you as well.
-Let’s take a look at what your company stands to gain by investing in creating a customer education program.
+Let’s look at what your company stands to gain by investing in creating a customer education program.

 It’s no secret that the more streamlined your onboarding process is, the more positive the experience will be for your customers.
-Users often look at onboarding as a first indicator of how smooth their product use will be.
+Users often consider onboarding a first indicator of how smooth their product use will be.

-Now, imagine being able to onboard customers consistently, without much interaction from your team.
-This is exactly where the customer education program comes in.
+Now, imagine being able to onboard customers consistently, with little interaction from your team.
+This is precisely where the customer education program comes in.
 Instead of educating large groups of users, it allows you to do it at scale.

 That means you get to: